 Dealer-installed options are a great way to personalize a new vehicle.
 But if problems arise, the components will not be covered by the lemon law.
 Similarly, the law does not apply to aftermarket modifications like custom exhaust, brake, or air intake systems.
 It also does not apply to damage caused by improper use of the vehicle by the owner.
 If you believe that your injuries were a result of vehicle defects or malfunctions, it might be wise to consult with a personal injury lawyer.

 Lemon Law Tip: Never accept the manufacturer’s determination that misuse of the vehicle caused the mechanical problem.
 An evaluation of your claim by the attorneys at Neale & Fhima (and, if necessary, an inspection by an independent mechanic) may reveal otherwise.

 Small business owners have the same rights as other consumers under California’s lemon law.
 Driving a vehicle for business purposes, in and of itself, will not invalidate a lemon law claim.
 But vehicles that weigh more than 10,000 pounds and vehicles belonging to businesses with more than five vehicles registered in California are not covered.

 Some degree of uncertainty exists in every legal case.
 So, if you believe one of the exclusions discussed above applies to your vehicle, do not give up just yet.
 The lemon law lawyers at Neale & Fhima may be able to negotiate a settlement that provides you with fair compensation irrespective of an apparent weakness in your claim.
+Similarly, if you have concerns about an accident, our accident claim lawyers can guide you through the process.
 Dial (888) 568-6983 to speak with us from anywhere in California, or tell us about your case now using the form below.